ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-The client_id can be used to identify the client instance's keys that it uses for authentication, the scopes represent resources that the client instance is requesting, and the `redirect_uri` and `state` value are pre-combined into a `callback` URI that can be unique per request.
+The `client_id` can be used to identify the client instance's keys that it uses for authentication, the scopes represent resources that the client instance is requesting, and the `redirect_uri` and `state` value are pre-combined into a `finish` URI that can be unique per request.
 The client instance additionally creates a nonce to protect the callback, separate from the state parameter that it has added to its return URL.